ndronos/c-nomorph/HowStufWorks.md

                     create file named main.o that contains machine code for the main program

 $ gcc -o main main mylib.o
+                    create the final executable that contains the machine code for the entire program, and link the two object files

+$ ./main
+                    run program

 (HowStuffWorks, 2017) pp. 15
 ```